 Studies and earned her law degree from The Ohio State University School of Law in

-Executive Vice President, General Counsel and Corporate Secretary at the American
+Davis in Greenville, SC and as Executive Vice President, General Counsel and Corporate

 Partnership Board since 2012.